Subscribe Now

 #2 Use a Plugin

-If you’re not interested in writing code, using a WordPress plugin to add custom CSS is another easy option.
+If you’re not interested in writing code, another easy option is to use a WordPress plugin to add custom CSS.

-The good news is that there are many free options to choose from – one of which is Simple CSS.
+The good news is that there are many free options, including Simple CSS.

-To get started, you will need to install and activate the Simple CSS plugin.
-As soon as that’s done, you can head over to Appearance and then Customize.
-Next, you’ll need to select the Simple CSS option.
-The great thing is that it will provide you with a real-time, live preview.
+To get started, you must install and activate the Simple CSS plugin.
+To do so, go to Appearance and then Customize.
+Next, select the Simple CSS option.
+This will provide you with a real-time, live preview.

 Another option is to go to Appearance and then click on Simple CSS.
 This will allow you to use the full editor within the plugin.
-Once you’ve opened up the editor, you will need to enter the custom CSS code and then hit Save CSS.
+Once you’ve opened the editor, enter the custom CSS code and then hit Save CSS.

 #3 Edit CSS using a Child Theme

-If you’re looking to do a fair bit of tweaking, this option might suit you best.
-If you only want to make a few small changes, it would be better to use the two methods already mentioned.
+If you’re looking to tweak, this option might suit you best.
+If you only want to make a few minor changes, it would be better to use the two methods already mentioned.

 Remember that you won’t be able to apply custom CSS changes in your parent theme.
-That’s due to the fact that as soon as you update your theme, your new custom theme will get overwritten automatically.
+As soon as you update your theme, your new custom theme will be overwritten automatically.

-You should also note that adding custom CSS in WordPress using the child theme isn’t something we recommend for beginner users.
-If you’re not well versed in coding, please skip this step.
+You should also note that we don’t recommend adding custom CSS in WordPress using the child theme for beginner users.
+If you’re not well-versed in coding, please skip this step.
 It’s a little more complex, and there is also no option for a live preview.

-So, now that we’ve covered all of that, let’s get down to business.
-Choose the current theme that you’re using.
-From there, you need to click on Create Child Theme.
-As soon as it’s been created, you will need to activate it straight away.
+Now that we’ve covered all that let’s get down to business.
+Choose the current theme you’re using.
+From there, click on Create Child Theme.
+As soon as it’s created, you will need to activate it immediately.

 Is your child theme active?
 Good.
-Now you can edit the stylesheet of that specific theme.
+Now, you can edit the style sheet for that specific theme.

 #4 Edit the Theme style.css File

 Using this method, you can add custom CSS via the theme’s style.css file.
-Just go through your WordPress dashboard and hit Appearance and then Editor.
-There you will find a list of files.
-Select the Stylesheet option, and your style.css file should load, where you can edit it to make the appropriate changes needed.
+Just go through your WordPress dashboard, hit Appearance, and then Editor.
+There, you will find a list of files.
+Select the Stylesheet option, and your style.css file should load, where you can edit it to make the appropriate changes.

 Common Mistakes When Adding Custom CSS to your WordPress Website

-Sometimes you will find small errors that might impact your adding custom CSS to your site.
+Sometimes, you will find minor errors that might impact adding custom CSS to your site.
 For example, the changes you’re attempting to make aren’t appearing.
-This might be because the resources used are cached and therefore are sent to temporary storage so as to reduce your resource usage.
+This might be because the resources used are cached and sent to temporary storage to reduce your resource usage.

 All you need to do in that case is to clear your WordPress cache.
 The alternative is to disable your plugin, wait a few minutes, and get it started again.

-Another problem that results in your changes not being active is that there are spelling errors.
-Double-check this by pasting the CSS into the CSS Validator and make sure the tool runs.
+Another problem that prevents your changes from being active is spelling errors.
+Double-check this by pasting the CSS into the CSS Validator and ensuring the tool runs.
 It should automatically notify you if there are any typing errors present.

 Final Word

-The thought of adding custom CSS might be intimidating for beginners and those that aren’t skilled in coding.
-Luckily, there are a number of ways you can go about doing this without having to write a single line of code.
+Adding custom CSS might be intimidating for beginners and those not skilled in coding.
+Luckily, there are several ways to do this without writing a single line of code.

-The simplest way to add custom CSS to your WordPress website is definitely through the WordPress customizer, especially if you only have a couple of changes to make.
+The simplest way to add custom CSS to your WordPress website is through the WordPress customizer, especially if you only have a few changes.

 If you’re confident in your coding skills and have many tweaks you want to apply, you can always use the child theme method.

-We hope this guide was useful to you and has given you the confidence to tweak and personalize your website further.
+We hope this guide was helpful and has given you the confidence to tweak further and personalize your website.

 Related posts